decker-prime/traffic_watch/README.md

 Traffic Watch is a straightforward console application that monitors the amount of HTTP traffic to a port on a machine.

-This program has been tested and verified to work on Linux (Ubuntu).
+This program has been tested and verified to work on Linux (Ubuntu and Mint test platforms tested, presumably it will run on other flavors as well).

 ## Installation
 1. Traffic watch requires Python 3.7